Curry masterpiece as Warriors square NBA Finals with Celtics win

 Klay Thompson added 18 points for the Warriors while Andrew Wiggins produced 17 points and 16 rebounds in a crucial contribution.
 Jordan Poole added 14 from the bench.

-"A lot of pride in our group, a lot of talk over the last 48 hours about how we can get back into this series," said Curry.
+"A lot of pride in our group, a lot of talk over the last 48 hours about how we can get back into this series," an elated Curry said afterwards.

 "It's crazy because I still feel we can play a little bit better.
 But to win on the road and get home court advantage back, is big for this group.
 We've been here six times, we've got a lot of experience of staying confident and composed.